ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-\textbf{F8: ABScribe's variation storage and in-place LLM revision reduces subjective task workload .} Interactions that brings the user outside of the primary text editing interface and break their flow of writing or revising were perceived to be effortful and time-consuming.
-W7 points out how the baseline interface leads to these sorts of interactions: \textit{``So if I were to go into version history, and I wanted to go back to a very particular change in one particular paragraph, but I made that like 50 changes ago, I would either have to revert back to something where all of the document would have been unchanged, or I'd have to do like a very inconvenient and kind of cumbersome process of like copying that particular change from that particular version history into my current doc and then proceeding, which is, like tedious''} W4, 5, 7, and 9 commented that they all had various ways of managing different variations of text when using the baseline or outside of the study that required them to leave the primary text editing interface to perform comparison of variations.
-This was either to copy paste different versions from separate documents into the primary text editing interface for comparison in sequence, or simply to compare variations side by side in separate documents.
-W5, 7, and 9 all found the ABScribe interface less cumbersome, especially when performing edits on several smaller text segments, due to the lack of context-switching.
-W9 explains this here: \textit{``Whereas here [ABScribe], I think because it takes less effort, like okay, I can do one sentence.
-I also want to do another one.
-So I'll do that.
-I don't need to copy the whole paragraph in [the chat-interface of Baseline] and try to get an answer from that.
-I can just do it to those sentences.''} \phantomsection
+\textbf{F8: Mixed--ABScribe's variation storage and in-place LLM revision reduces subjective task workload.} Interactions that bring the user outside of the primary text editing interface and break their flow of writing or revising were perceived to be effortful and time-consuming.
+W7 points out how \textit{variation management}--particularly \textit{variation storage} - with the Baseline interface necessitates context switching: \textit{``So if I were to go into version history, and I wanted to go back to a very particular change in one particular paragraph, but I made that like 50 changes ago, I would either have to revert back to something where all of the document would have been unchanged, or I'd have to do like a very inconvenient and kind of cumbersome process of like copying that particular change from that particular version history into my current doc and then proceeding, which is, like tedious''}